macOS Sequoia features: Everything you need to know

 The Calculator's appearance has remained mostly unchanged, but its functionality has been significantly expanded.
 A new calculator button in the lower-left corner of the app now gives you access to the scientific and programmer calculators.
 It also includes Math Notes (as mentioned in the Notes section) and a Converter, which can even handle currency conversions.

-How to access these features
+How to upgrade to macOS Sequoia and access new features

-Should you update to macOS 15 Sequoia?
+Should you upgrade to macOS Sequoia?
+Pros, cons, and expert tips